Frequently Asked Questions

-A. My complete palette can be found HERE.
+A. My complete palette and supply list can be found HERE.
 Note: These colors represent my standard palette, no matter what I’m painting (still-life, portrait, landscape, etc.), however I do keep an open mind and try new colors whenever possible to continue my learning pursuits.

 Q. How is your studio lit/what sort of lighting do you prefer?